FAQ

 -

-Yes, HDDRIVER and HDDRUTIL support any hardware interface for which a SCSI Driver is available.
+HDDRIVER and HDDRUTIL support any interface for which a SCSI Driver is available, and therefore also USB drives.
 Developers of new interfaces just need to provide a SCSI Driver for their hardware, in the ideal case as an HDDRIVER module.
 See the SCSI Driver page for a list of available SCSI Drivers.

 HDDRIVER itself provides integrated SCSI Drivers for Atari ACSI, Atari SCSI and Atari/Milan IDE/ATAPI/SATA.